 The Executive Director of ET’s Auto Services Division also stated that the ET Tyre Retreading Unit is considered the best facility of its type, in the region, in terms of specifications and production capacity.

 On the benefits of the project, Al Harmoudi explained that renewing 50% of the damaged used tyres from its huge fleet would reduce the amount of environmental waste and carbon emissions of Emirates Transport, as well as saving on the costs of purchasing new tyres by about 30-40%.

 It is worth noting that Emirates Transport has shown success in integrating investment goals with environmental and societal goals through its creation of a number of technical projects that keep pace with these trends, the most important of which are the dual-fuel modification of vehicles to operate on natural gas, the dry car wash service as well as the tyre retreading service.

-Dubai, UAE: Emirates Transport (ET), the largest provider of school transport services in the UAE, announced the launch of a system to
+Emirates Transport (ET), the largest school transport provider in the UAE, in cooperation with the Emirates Schools Establishment, has launched the pilot